5G New Radio RAN and transport choices that minimize TCO

 Our analysis indicates that due to the large increase in required bit rate per site for 5G NR, the use of traditional leased lines as transport to every radio/antenna site in the RAN will be associated with a high cost in denser areas.
 Self-built transport in the RAN area is a significantly more cost-efficient alternative for mobile operators.
 Dark fiber is one self-built transport alternative; microwave links is another.

-Since dark fiber scales with distance rather than bandwidth, and the trend with 5G is toward shorter site-to-site distances and higher bit rates, dark fiber will be significantly more cost-efficient than leased lines in many scenarios.
+Since dark fiber cost scales with distance rather than bandwidth, and the trend with 5G is toward shorter site-to-site distances and higher bit rates, dark fiber will be significantly more cost-efficient than leased lines in many scenarios.
 Further, the large number of fiber providers has boosted availability and competition, resulting in a decrease in fiber rental cost in most urban areas, as well as in some suburban ones.
 Beyond the RAN area where the local traffic is aggregated and self-built transport is terminated, traditional leased line services to the mobile core continue to be a reasonable solution.

 Distributed RAN (DRAN), which works well over both fiber and wireless transport solutions, will continue to be the dominant deployment architecture in most situations.
 Centralized RAN (CRAN) is an interesting deployment architecture for regions or high-traffic areas where dark fiber transport is available.
 CRAN offers operational benefits by pooling all baseband to a central site, which results in potential cost savings in site rental and energy, and maximizes the opportunity for inter-site coordination features.
 In cases where a network has an existing cloud infrastructure, the operator may benefit from adding a high-layer split virtualized RAN deployment to a DRAN or CRAN architecture.